vrapeutic/EllieTale-WebXR/README.md

 * **html** directory

 	* Contains environments' entities and components for **Garden**, **Beach**, and **Library**.
-Check [here](https://github.com/YahyaAlaaMassoud/Ellie-Tale/blob/master/html/README.md) for more information.
+Check [here](https://github.com/vrapeutic/Ellie-Tale/blob/main/html/README.md) for more information.
 * **js** directory
 	* Contains all logic and based on AFrame and JS code.
-Check [here](https://github.com/YahyaAlaaMassoud/Ellie-Tale/blob/master/js/README.md) for more information
+Check [here](https://github.com/vrapeutic/Ellie-Tale/blob/main/js/README.md) for more information

 ## Contributions
 First off, thanks for taking the time to contribute!
-You can check out our contribution guidelines from this [link](https://github.com/YahyaAlaaMassoud/Ellie-Tale/blob/master/CONTRIBUTING.md).
+You can check out our contribution guidelines from this [link](https://github.com/vrapeutic/Ellie-Tale/blob/main/CONTRIBUTING.md).
+Please note that this project is released with a Contributor Code of Conduct, which can be found [here](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
+By participating in this project you agree to abide by its terms.